arnognulf/monorail/README.md

 --------
 * Fast start-up and rendering of prompt.
 * Horizontal gradient "monorail" line across the terminal.
-* Menu to select pre-computed gradients and command to compute gradient LUTs.
+* Theme selector of pre-computed gradients and images.
+* Gradient creator command with similar syntax as css.
 * Favicon like title icons for commands and folders
 * Magic-shellball when Enter is pressed multiple times